mobilemutex/GhidraCalculator/README.md

   - Mark addresses for distance calculation
   - Mark values for comparison operations
   - Perform addition, subtraction, and xor'ing of marked values
+  - Add constants from right-click menu in Decompiler window

 ## Screenshots